 We threw sticks in the water and small ripples spread across the lake.
-We got bigger logs from the fire and threw them in and they made a more satisfying “fudd-doomp” kind of splash.
-Where the logs sank, the lake water billowed in greens and browns and blacks.
-Dark shapes floated to the surface before slowly sinking down again.
+We took bigger logs from around the fire and threw them in and they made a more satisfying “fudd-doomp” kind of splash.
+Where the logs sank the lake water billowed green and brown and black.
+Dark shapes floated to the surface then slowly sank down again.
 Sometimes the lake belched gas.
-When we grew bored with throwing things in the lake we swang back to the first island doing our best Tarzan yodels – yes, the rope held – then we hopped back across the causeway to the shore.
+We grew bored of throwing things in the lake and swung back to the first island doing our best Tarzan yodels – the rope held! – then we hopped back across the causeway to the shore.

 I felt exhilarated, like I had accomplished great things, like I had set out on a voyage of discovery and had found a new world, complete with rope swings and camp fires and other signs of human habitation.
 Dead Man’s Lake was really no big deal.
 It wasn’t dangerous at all.
 What for all these years had I been so afraid of?

 I led the way along the track at the top of the bank, making hooting noises.
 With a convenient stick I chopped off the tops of the stinging nettles that had dared grow too close to my path.
-I nipped through some bushes to get ahead of my friends so that I could jump out on them.
-But, as I came out through the bushes, I found two older boys standing on the path in front of me.
+I nipped through some bushes to get ahead of my friends so that I could jump out on them but as I came out through the bushes I found two older boys blocking the path in front of me.

-Horsefield was a big boy with a small bullet-shaped head and little piggy eyes that were always narrowed, as though he suspected that everyone was out to fool him.
+“Huh,” said Horsefield.
+He was a massive boy for his age but he had a small, distinctly bullet-shaped head and small eyes that were always narrowed, as though he suspected everyone was out to fool him all the time.

 He moved his whole upper body forward so that his face came close to mine.
-“Are you talking to me,” he said, “Are you talking to me, or…” and he paused, then pushed his face even closer and said with sinister emphasis “…or are you chewing a brick?”
+“Are you talking to me,” he said, “Are you talking to me, or…” and he paused, then pushed his face even closer and said with sinisterly: “…or are you chewing a brick?”

 His mate sniggered.
-I realised that it was the kid from Wincanton Road.
+I realised that it was the "faggot" kid from Wincanton Road.

-Even today I don’t fully understand what Horsefield meant by that remark about the brick – was it a threat he had heard on the TV?
+Now, even today I don’t fully understand what Horsefield meant by the question about the brick – was it a threat he had heard on TV?
 Or was his commenting on my diction?
 I mumbled “Sorry, excuse me” as humbly as I could and made my way to go past.
-Now I wanted to get away from the lake as fast as I could.
+All I wanted now was to away from the lake as fast as possible.

-Horsefield folded his fat arms and planted himself in the middle of the path, so my only option was to go around him.
-I stepped off into the deeper grass at the side of the path.
+Horsefield folded his fat arms and planted himself in the middle of the path.
+My only option was to go around him.
+I stepped off the path into deeper grass and nettles.
 Suddenly my feet went from under me.
-I tried to grab at something to save myself, but there was nothing to hold on to, and I slid down the muddy bank, first on my front, and then on my back, and plunged into the lake.
+I tried to grab at something to save myself, but there was nothing to hold on to.
+I slipped down the muddy bank, first on my front, and then on my back, and slid into the lake.
 The water was only a few inches deep, but beneath it there was a deep layer of soft mud and I sank into it, up to my knees.
-Big bubbles of gas roll to the surface and there was a horrible smell.
-Startled frogs leapt in all directions, which panicked me more, and I threw myself flat and clawed my way back onto the bank.
+Big bubbles of gas roll to the surface and there was a horrible fart smell.
+Startled frogs leapt in all directions which, as I don't like them, panicked me more.
+I threw myself flat and clawed my way back onto the bank.

-Horsefield and his mate were doubled over with laughter.
-The kid from Wincanton Road lifted a trembling hand, pointed, said “Faggot!”, but barely had enough breath to get the word out.
+Horsefield and his mate were doubled with laughter.
+The kid from Wincanton Road lifted a trembling hand, pointed, said “Fa...fa... fa...”, but had no breath to finish.
 They were laughing so hard that they could barely stand up.
-Andy and Paul had arrived by this time, and they were laughing too.
-Andy said later “You were standing there then suddenly ‘Plooff!’ you were gone and you were in the lake!
+Andy and Paul had arrived by this time and they were laughing too.
+Andy said “You were standing there then suddenly ‘Plooff!’ you were gone and you were in the lake!
 It was really, really funny!”

 That was the first and the last time I went up to Dead Man’s Lake.
 I never had any urge to go there again, even though it was so close you could hear the shouts of the kids that went up there from our front garden, even though I could shoot a stone right up into the trees that grew on its banks.
 Dead Man’s Lake was a dangerous place.
-A place where you might slip and hit your head on a rock and there might not be anyone around to help you out.
+A place where you might slip and hit your head on a rock and there might not be anyone around to help you out because it was a Sunday.
 It just wasn’t worth the risk.